 Hands down one of my favorite lake Tahoe beaches, the secluded inlet of Emerald Bay offers gorgeous turquoise waters with a beautiful backdrop of the Sierra Nevada mountain range, making it truly one of the best Lake Tahoe views.
 Located in California, Emerald Bay State Park offers plenty of hiking trails to explore the area as well.
 The highlight is Inspiration Point, which provides a perfect view of the bay and Fannette Island.
 You can SUP or kayak around the bay and to the island to visit the tea house, an old stone structure with panoramic views.

-Local Tip: If you aren’t arriving by boat, you’ll have a 1.2-mile walk townhill to reach the water.
+Local Tip: If you aren’t arriving by boat, you’ll have a 1.7-mile round-trip walk (downhill) to reach the water.

 - Fees: Parking fees of $3-10

 - Things to do nearby: Visit Vikingsholm Castle, a stunning example of Scandinavian architecture.

 2. Zephyr Cove

 If you’re in the mood for a fun, party atmosphere, bring your beach towel to Zephyr Cove!
 This beach is part of Zephyr Cove Resort, which offers all sorts of awesome amenities.
 Play around on one of the full size beach volleyball courts, or relax with beach chair and umbrella rentals.
 Hit the water for a refreshing swim or get an adrenaline rush by parasailing.
 You can even get cocktail service right on the beach from Sunset Bar & Grille.

 - Fees: $10 day use fee per vehicle

 - Activities: Beach Volleyball, Swimming, Parasailing, SUPing, Kayaking, Beach Cocktail Service

 - Things to do nearby: Cruise Lake Tahoe aboard the impressive M.S.
 Dixie II paddlewheeler.